AEG

 HEPA / Exhaust Filter Failure or Incorrect Installation

-Vacuum leaves fine dust haze in the air or visible dust escapes from exhaust
+The vacuum leaves a fine dust haze in the air or visible dust escapes from the exhaust.

 Advertisements